-To develop norms together, we start with the assumption that people want to live and work in nourishing environments where they feel valued and their voices can be heard – where we can agree and disagree, and speak our truth respectfully, without penalty.
+To develop norms together, we start with the assumption that people want to live and work in nourishing environments where they feel valued, and their voices can be heard – where we can agree and disagree, and speak our truth respectfully, without penalty.
+Where we can make equity demands without dismantling trust.
 We can begin our norms discussion with our team or group by acknowledging this, then we can ask:

-How do we want to be present together in our meetings, and in the way we interact with each other?
+How do we want to be present together, and in how we interact with each other?

-What expectations do we have of each other during meetings and beyond?
+What expectations do we have of each other during meetings and other interactions?

 This can be a rich discussion during which the team’s or group's values emerge and become the focal point.
 It’s important that everyone feels comfortable with the norms they collectively create.
 Norms are dynamic and can be altered and added to along the way.

-The National Equity Project has developed an encompassing set of norms:
+The National Equity Project developed a user-friendly set of transformational norms:

 Pay Attention (to heart and meaning).